lightster/scrawl/README.md

 ## Development

-To set up your environment to develop this theme, run `bundle install`.
+To set up your environment to develop this theme, fork this repo, clone your fork to your localhost, and run `bundle install`.

-Your theme is setup just like a normal Jekyll site!
-To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
-This starts a Jekyll server using your theme.
-Add pages, documents, data, etc. like normal to test your theme's contents.
-As you make modifications to your theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.
+The theme is setup just like a normal Jekyll site.
+Run `bundle exec jekyll serve` and open your browser to [`http://localhost:4000`](http://localhost:4000).
+As you make changes to your clone of the theme, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.

-When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
+When the theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git are bundled.
-To add a custom directory to your theme-gem, please edit the regexp in `jekyll-theme-scrawl.gemspec` accordingly.

 ## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The theme is available as open source under the terms of the [MIT License](LICENSE).